akhil-g/portfolio/README.md

 ## Professional Summary

-Dynamic software engineer with 4+ years of experience in designing, building, and maintaining robust infrastructure and developer tools.
+Software engineer with 4+ years of experience in designing, building, and maintaining robust infrastructure and developer tools.
 Proven expertise in Java, Python, and Kubernetes, with a strong focus on automating deployment processes to enhance developer productivity.
 Demonstrated ability to streamline workflows and improve software development lifecycles through a product mindset and a deep understanding of systems and software.
 Adept at collaborating with cross-functional teams and leveraging cutting-edge